How Can We Help ?

 Once they have all the information, their job is to report accurately, without influence.
-This is how your report can hold so much power with other business people, and in your relationships with them.
-Shareholders, stakeholders, and other businesses must be convinced of the utter reliability of the report or they won’t choose to grant licences, issue permits, invest, or do business with you at all.
+This is how your report can hold so much power with other business people and in your relationships with them.
+Shareholders, stakeholders, and other businesses must be convinced of the utter reliability of the report or they won’t choose to grant licenses, issue permits, invest, or do business with you at all.

 It Protects You

 External audits can also serve to verify the company’s operations are ethical and meet any legal requirements.
 This can help the company avoid any expensive investigations by government agencies or possible penalties.
 In today’s litigious environment, some people and groups are quick to file suit at any hint of management misbehavior or incompetence.
 External audits will defuse any such actions, or provide a valuable defensive tool in the event that action is pursued.

 It is important to understand that external auditors do not prepare a company’s financial statements.
 Where a Company lacks a proper accounting function, then our Accounting Team of Push Digits can assist in preparing and compiling the Financial Statements for the Audit.
 The function of Auditors is to assess the veracity of the Financial Statements; to assure readers that what is stated is true and fair.
 They must be able to say that the company’s Financial Statements represent a fair and honest assessment, without any material misstatements.